-An exception for creating Accessible Copies of whole works for the reading disabled has been created under Section 26 of the 2019 Copyright and Other Intellectual Property Law Provisions Act, amending Section 104 of the Principal Act.
+An exception for creating Accessible Copies of whole works for a person with a disability has been created under Section 26 of the 2019 Copyright and Other Intellectual Property Law Provisions Act, amending Section 104 of the Principal Act.
 All HEIs, including those that are privately funded, can now rely on this and no longer need the ICLA Licence for the creation of Accessible Copies.